mhs/t2-api/README.md

 We now have several different repositories/apps:

-1. This repository, which is deployed to http://t2api.herokuapp.com owns the data layer and also adds in authentication When you go to t2.neo.com you will be redirected here.
+1. This repository, which is deployed to http://t2api.herokuapp.com owns the data layer and also adds in authentication.
+When you go to t2.neo.com you will be redirected here.
 At that point, you'll be authenticated (using google OAuth) and then this app will redirect you to your preferred T2 application.
 Principals may prefer to see the allocation tool while the CEO may prefer to start off seeing the reporting tool.
-Each t2 styled application works basically the same way.
-It's a client-side only app that is passed an authentication token on invocation.
+Each t2-styled application works basically the same way.
+It's a client-side-only app that is passed an authentication token on invocation.
 That token is passed in AJAX calls back to the API when fetching data.
 Also, each t2 app is expected to setup a navigation bar on the top strip of the app and fill it with content that is driven by an API response.
-These navigation strips are currently common code that is unfortunately copied and pasted from one T2 app to another.
+These navigation strips are currently common code unfortunately copied and pasted from one T2 app to another.

 2. https://github.com/neo/t2-allocation is the repository that houses the allocation tool.
 Like most T2 applications, it is an ember.js application.
-   The tool is used primarily by Principals to assign people to projects (where projects is broadly understood to include not just billable client works but really anything that can occupy a person's time including things like vacation and conference attendance).
-This production version of that repository is deployed to http://t2-allocation.herokuapp.com.
+   The tool is used primarily by Principals to assign people to projects (where "projects" are broadly understood to include not just billable client works but really anything that can occupy a person's time including things like vacation and conference attendance).
+The production version of that repository is deployed to http://t2-allocation.herokuapp.com.

-3. https://github.com/neo/t2-utilization is the repo for utilization (and eventually other key performance indicator) reporting.
+3. https://github.com/neo/t2-utilization is the repo for utilization (and eventually other key performance indicators) reporting.
 It's deployed to http://t2-utilization.herokuapp.com.
-It too is an ember.js application.
+It too is an Ember application.

 4. https://github.com/neo/t2-pto is a repository for entering vacation and other paid time off.
-It's currently an angular application though it may be moved to ember.js for consistency across the T2 world.
+It's currently an Angular application though it may be moved to ember.js for consistency across the T2 world.
 This application has not been updated to reflect the new PTO policy announced in October 2013 and is thus not generally available.
 Once the work is done, it will be deployed